 First, be direct.
 Whether it’s one-to-one meetings, a group discussion or a presentation, it’s important to be clear in your requests, feedback and questions.
-While I always try to encourage conversation and big ideas, if something seems convoluted or unclear, it’s important to investigate those details through thoughtful and direct questions to ensure everyone is on the same page and understands what the next steps and expectations are.
-Otherwise, you may find yourself down an unintentional path.
+While I always try to encourage conversation and big ideas, if something seems convoluted or unclear, it’s important to investigate those details through thoughtful and direct questions to ensure everyone is on the same page and understands next steps and expectations.

 Second, be transparent.
 This is something I’ve always worked hard to do, but in this role, it’s more important than ever.
 Being upfront and open with information ensures better collaboration, teamwork and a comprehensive goal to achieve.
 It also demonstrates trust and instills ownership as everyone understands what is occurring and their role (or how it may affect them).

 Finally, be real.
-We’re all more than our jobs, and getting to know each other is really the best part of our what we do.
+We’re all more than our jobs and getting to know each other is really the best part of what we do.
 Everyone has a story and having the privilege to truly “know” your colleagues is what makes coming to work every day enjoyable.
-Everyone always has more than enough work to do, which can sometimes result in stress and long hours– however, when you’re in the proverbial trenches with people you know and respect, it not only makes it much more pleasant, but usually more productive as well.
+Everyone always has more than enough work to do, which can sometimes result in stress and long hours.
+However, when you’re in the proverbial trenches with people you know and respect, it not only makes it much more pleasant, but usually more productive as well.

 What are your favorite ways to give back in the community?

 I have served on many non-profit boards in the past but have recently pared that down so I can truly focus and spend more time with each one.
-As I’ve shared before, I spent my high school days just a few short miles from the Harry S. Truman Presidential Library & Museum in Independence, Missouri, and I have fond memories from the time I spent there.
-Now, as a member of the Library’s Board of Directors, I continue to admire President Truman’s approach to leadership.
+I currently serve on the boards of the Kansas City Chamber of Commerce and Kansas City Sports Commission.

 Tell us about your family.

 My wife Melanie and I live in Leawood.
-We met in high school, but went to different colleges, and dated off and on for 10 years before getting married in 1997.
-Melanie has an undergraduate and master’s degree in music education from the Conservatory at UMKC.
-She taught music in the North Kansas City School District for 10 years before deciding to be a full-time mother.
-In addition to that very important job, she currently serves as a board member for Variety Club KC and UMKC Conservator.
+Melanie has an undergraduate and master’s degree in music education from the Conservatory at UMKC, where she is also a board member.
+She taught music in the North Kansas City School District for 10 years.

 Where is your favorite place to travel and spend a weekend?

 I love visiting anywhere with an ocean and golf course!
 And even though it’s cliché, my favorite way to spend a weekend is with family and friends.
-We’ve recently entered “lake life” as well, and it’s been a great way to relax and unwind.
+We are fans of “lake life” as well, and it’s been a great way to relax and unwind.

-Stay informed on industry trends and noteworthy company news by visiting our Industry News section on umb.com.
+Stay informed on industry trends and noteworthy company news by visiting our UMB in the News section on umb.com.
 Follow UMB on Facebook‡ and LinkedIn‡ to see regular updates about our company, people and timely financial perspectives.

 When you click links marked with the “‡” symbol, you will leave UMB’s website and go to websites that are not controlled by or affiliated with UMB.
 We have provided these links for your convenience.
 However, we do not endorse or guarantee any products or services you may view on other sites.
 Other websites may not follow the same privacy policies and security procedures that UMB does, so please review their policies and procedures carefully.